The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 Dedicated hackers with technical skills can also create code generators, Android-based tools that generate code to bypass security features.
 The code generator can be used to attack your phone, Facebook account, Google account, bank account, Gmail account and other online accounts with sensitive personal and financial information.

-It is possible for an identity thief to hack an android phone with only an IP address.
+Pro Tip: It is possible for an identity thief to hack an android phone with only an IP address.
 Potential hackers have access to information online on using an IP address to hack an android.
 Hacks can even be launched using test messages.